rhizomatics/updates2mqtt/README.md

   allow_restart: true # if true, will do a `docker-compose up` if an update is installed
   allow_build: true # if true, will do a `docker-compose build` if a git repo is configured
   compose_version: v2 # Controls whether to use `docker-compose` (v1) or `docker compose` (v2) command
-  default_entity_picture_url: https://www.docker.com/wp-content/uploads/2022/03/Moby-logo.png
+  default_entity_picture_url: https://www.docker.com/wp-content/uploads/2022/03/Moby-logo.png # Picture for update dialog
-  device_icon: mdi:train-car-container # Icon to use for Home Assistant as alternative to entity picture
+  device_icon: mdi:train-car-container # Material Design Icon to use when browsing entities in Home Assistant
   discover_metadata:
     linuxserver.io:
       enabled: true